 If you respond to one of our job postings or spontaneously send us an application to work with us, we shall collect and process your personal data exclusively for the purposes related to your application.
 If your application is successful and you start to work for us, we will store and use your personal information for the purpose of our working relationship and in compliance with legal requirements.
 If your application is unsuccessful, we may offer to keep your information on file and become part of our talent pool which me may draw upon at a later time.
 In this case we will ask for your explicit consent.
 If you give your consent we will keep your information on file so we can contact you at a later stage when we have an opening.
 You can revoke your consent at any time and we will then immediately delete your information from our talent pool.
 If you do not provide your consent, or if you did not hear from us after submitting an application, your personal information will automatically be deleted within two months after we have made our decision not to hire you.

-We never sell, rent, trade or otherwise pass on your personal information to third parties unless required to do so by law (e.g., for tax audits or law enforcement purposes).
+We would also like to emphasize that we never sell, rent, trade or otherwise pass on your personal information to third parties unless required to do so by law (e.g., for tax audits or law enforcement purposes).

 Payments with Stripe or PayPal